artturipa/myblog/irm_basics/blog.md

 Entities, Entity classes and Entity types can be created by roles Compliance Manager and Risk Manager

-### Roles
-Roles sn_grc.ROLE_NAME are legacy roles, now they are separated.
-Legacy roles are contained in new roles.
-For example both sn_compliance.user and and_risk.user contain sn_grc.user.

 ## Abbrevations

 * **SLE** - Single Loss Expectancy